toneillcodes/attack-saml/README.md

 # attack-saml
-Offensive toolkit for SAML 2 web SSO
+Offensive references and toolkit for SAML 2 web SSO